counselconfig/counselconfig-counselconfig.github.io/_posts/2023-03-14-Collaboration.md

 ### Jira

-Jira, developed by Atlassian, is another platform that I find myself getting invited to - like above. it is a proprietary issue tracking product that allows bug tracking and agile project management.
+Jira, developed by Atlassian, is another platform I have used - like those above, it is a proprietary issue tracking product that allows bug tracking and agile project management.